raspberrypilearning/astro-pi-flight-case-mk2/en/step_7.md

 --- task ---

-Repeat the stesp above with the second button.
+Repeat the steps above with the second button.
 --- /task ---